Diana Vickers: Acting career

 Vickers took a break from recording her debut album to star in the production.

 Her performance received a positive review in The Guardian in which they said that "[Vickers'] singing is impressive, we were surprised at her vocal abilities."
 Her stint was deemed "magical" in The Daily Telegraph.
 She won the Whatsonstage.com Theatregoers' Choice Award "London Newcomer of the Year" in February 2010 for her performance, with 34.5% of the vote out of 7 other competitors.

 In 2012, it was announced that Vickers had landed her debut film role alongside Clint Eastwood's son in the independent film The Perfect Wave.
 Vickers stated, "It's a lot about surfing and it's to do with the power of life and death.
 It's quite interesting.
 I'm going to learn how to surf."
 Vickers travelled to Cape Town, South Africa, for the shoot, putting the release of her second album on hold.
 The film was released in 2014.

 In 2013, Sky Living confirmed that Vickers had signed to appear in a six-part comedy series titled Give Out Girls, which marks Vickers' debut in television acting.
 The series follows the endeavours and lives of a group of promotions girls.
 Vickers plays Gemma, the youngest of the group, who is bright and enthusiastic with a naive view of the world.
 The series filmed in Manchester and is distributed internationally by BBC Worldwide.
 It premiered on Comedy Central in October 2014.

 From December 2013, Vickers played the role of Holly in the West End play The Duck House by Dan Patterson and Colin Swash, starring alongside Ben Miller, Nancy Carroll and Simon Shepherd.
 The show is a farcical political satire based on the 2009 UK parliamentary expenses scandal.

+Vickers played the lead role of Lauren in the 2015 film Awaiting.

 In 2016, Vickers played Nikki in the feature film To Dream.

-In 2015/2016 Vickers played the role of Janet in Rocky Horror Show UK tour.
-She also played the lead role Lauren in the 2015 film Awaiting.

 In October 2017, Vickers played a version of herself in Josh Widdicombe's comedy series, Josh.